yabellini/SitioAcademico/content/blog/2026-06-18-promoutils/index.md

 1 allcaps   Spotlight of the week: *#allcaps*! :slack:

 _ONLY ALL CAPS IN THIS …
-2 antarctic This week we'd like to highlight *#antarctic*! :slack:
+2 antarctic This week we' like to highlight *#antarctic*! :slack:

 _The <#C7UB…
 3 arrow     Spotlight of the week: *#arrow*! :slack: